-- 1. Seminars or recorded lecturers to introduce an outline of the course topics and develop an understanding of related concepts for corresponding topics.
-Team-based and student centred learning discussions and activities will also be conducted. - 2.
-Tutorials to discuss the key concepts and understand the topic content by answering discussion questions and case studies that are listed on the Study Guide or allocated by the course coordinator/lecturer. - 3.
-Assignment 1 is aimed at providing an understanding of key components of logistics activities and an ability to discuss the roles of logistics management in supply chain and operations management in a team setting. - 4.
-A major individual assignment (Assignment 2) to provide capability on applying essential tradeoffs in meeting organisational performance goals while minimising total costs and full understanding on the role of logistics management in adding value to operations management. - 5.
-A closed book examination to test the effective understanding of the knowledge learned.
+- Seminars or recorded lecturers to introduce an outline of the course topics and develop an understanding of related concepts for corresponding topics.
+Team-based and student centred learning discussions and activities will also be conducted. - Tutorials to discuss the key concepts and understand the topic content by answering discussion questions and case studies that are listed on the Study Guide or allocated by the course coordinator/lecturer. - 3.
+A major individual assignment (Assessment 1) to provide capability on applying essential tradeoffs in meeting organisational performance goals while minimising total costs and full understanding on the role of logistics management in adding value to operations management. - 4.
+A closed book examination (Assessment 2) to test the effective understanding of the knowledge learned.